 Zimbabwe is one of the best destinations in Africa for walking safaris © Wild Horizons

 To maximise wildlife viewing, the dry, winter months of July–October are the best.
 In the dry season, natural water sources become scarce in the bush, encouraging game to congregate around a relatively small number of artificially pumped pans or waterholes near lodges and specific game-viewing areas.

-In the summer rains, surface water is generally abundant so animals get all they need in more natural circumstances, but as the game becomes dispersed you will tend to see far fewer.
+In the summer rains, surface water is generally abundant so animals get all they need in more natural circumstances, but as the game becomes dispersed you will tend to see far less.
 At this time of year, vegetation becomes much more luxuriant, acting as an effective screen severely restricting your view into the bush.

 If your interest is in birdlife, Zimbabwe offers excellent all-year viewing but the summer months are outstanding as the count swells considerably with the arrival of migrants.
 Think in terms of 650 species countrywide.
 Some safari camps and national parks close down altogether in the wet period immediately after New Year.